Sinodun/draft-xfr-using-dso/draft-zatda-dprive-xfr-using-dso.md

 The connection for XuD SHOULD be established using port 853, as specified in [@!RFC7858], unless there is mutual agreement between the secondary and primary to use a port other than port 853 for XuD.

+QUESTION: Is there a use case to allow XuD over TCP where confidentiality is not an issue e.g when the zone contents are already publicly available?

 #  State Considerations